 FACS (2018 Update): The ultimate goal of Family and Consumer Sciences is to teach students life skills they may need in a hands-on environment while learning to collaborate with other students and problem solve.
 Skills from other academic classes are also incorporated such as Math and Science.
 FACS contains five different domains.

-Child Development: In this domain, students observe and describe the growth and development of preschool-aged children.
-This domain focuses on safety, first aid and caring for young children.
+- Child Development: In this domain, students learn about safety, and caring for young children.

-Financial Consumerism: In this domain, students focus on the decision-making process and the cause and effect of advertising on spending.
+- Financial Consumerism: In this domain, students learn the decision-making process and the cause-and-effect of advertising on spending.

-Nutrition & Wellness: In this domain, students learn tools to identify nutrition and how it relates to their health.
-Students will learn the USDA dietary guidelines and MyPlate, and they will analyze food labels.
+- Nutrition and Wellness: In this domain, students learn tools to identify nutrition and how it relates to their health.
+Students will learn the USDA dietary guidelines, MyPlate.